The contents of this article are human-created.

 Ways to Use DIY Pumpkin Spice

-If you tried this Pumpkin Spice recipe, let me know how it was by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you make this DIY pumpkin spice blend, let me know how it was by leaving a comment and rating below.
+And make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 Print RecipeIngredients